- No Comments

 End-of-Year Financial Considerations

-Before the end of the year, ensure you have made the most out of your 2022 financially– max-out your annual gift exclusions and retirement contributions when you can, confirm you have completed any required minimum distributions if applicable, and check-in with your financial or tax advisors.
+Before the end of the year, ensure you have made the most out of your 2022 financially– max out your annual gift exclusions and retirement contributions when you can, confirm you have completed any required minimum distributions if applicable, and check in with your financial or tax advisors.
 Please remember the following when reviewing your finances:

 1: Make use of your 2022 annual gift exclusion.
 Remember that this year, you can make gifts of up to $16,000 to any individual without any federal gift tax implications.
 If you are married, you and your spouse can each make these annual exclusion gifts, effectively doubling the amount to $32,000 per recipient, but if you make the gifts together you would need to file a gift tax return to elect gift-splitting.
 Annual exclusions amounts are set to increase due to inflation adjustments in 2023, but there is no carry-over on annual exclusion amounts, so you are making these gifts as part of your estate plan, make sure that you have maxed out your 2022 gifts before year-end.
 Check with your estates & trusts attorney for specific considerations and read more about gift planning and taxes here.

 2: Max out your annual retirement plan contribution.
 If you have earned income, check in to see if you are on track to maximize your retirement contributions – maximum contribution limits vary depending on the type of retirement plan, so if you aren’t sure about which rules apply to you, don’t hesitate to reach out to your financial or tax advisor or your estate planning attorney.
-If you are age 50 or older, you are eligible to make catch-up contributions to most plans as well which increase these limits.
+If you are age 50 or older, you are eligible to make catch-up contributions to most plans as well, which increases these limits.
 Remember that 2022 contributions to some retirement plans can be made in the new year up until you file your income tax return.

 3: Take your required minimum distributions from retirement accounts.
 If you are retirement age or beyond, you may already be familiar with required minimum distributions (“RMDs”) – the minimum amount which you must withdraw each year from all of your retirement accounts (other than designated Roth accounts which don’t require withdrawals until the owner has passed).
 Under current laws, these RMDs must begin in the year you reach 72 years of age, though you may recall the older rules which required that these distributions begin in the year when you reached age 70 ½.
 You are allowed to withdraw more than your RMD but remember that withdrawals from retirement accounts are included in your taxable income, unless you made designated Roth contributions, other non-deductible contributions which provide basis in the account, or receive certain other non-taxable benefits such as clergy housing allowance.
 Learn more on the IRS’ website here.